 Red Eyes, Take Warning: When the eyes of Sesshoumaru and Inuyasha turn red it means they're going to transform into a giant dog and full demon respectively.
 Either way you should be running... fast.

 Red Oni, Blue Oni: Inuyasha and Sesshomaru have this relationship going big time.
 Inuyasha and Miroku as well.
 Also, Jaken and Sesshoumaru as well.

-Tenseiga is also reforged in order to activate Meidou Zangetsuha, triggered by Sesshoumaru's emotionally bruised heart rather than the blade breaking.
+Tenseiga is also reforged in order to activate Meidou Zangetsuha, triggered by Sesshoumaru's emotionally bruised heart because of Kagura rather than the blade breaking.
 Later on in the manga, Tenseiga does break in battle but reforges itself.

 Revenge: The reason why most of the characters hunt for Naraku.

 Revive Kills Zombie: More like "Killing 'Zombies' Revives".
 Tenseiga has the ability to cut the undead and the spirits from the underworld.
 By slaying the spirits that come to collect the soul of a dead person it revives said person.

 Roof Hopping: There goes Inuyasha now, look at him go; boing boing boing.
 Heck, he roof hops without roofs, somehow managing to double jump his way across the country side, way above the height of most roofs.
 To quote Kagome's friends, "Kagome's boyfriend runs like he's flying."

 Rope Bridge: Jaken and Rin are confronted by a villain in the middle of a rope bridge.
 In a subversion, the bridge breaks because Jaken's attempt to defend himself and Rin relies on fire which burns the ropes and breaks the bridge causing all three of them to plunge into the gorge below.